Thomas Barbour Bryan: Art collection and patronage of George Peter Alexander Healy

 Bryan commissioned many works by George Peter Alexander Healy.
 The two had become friends around the time Bryan moved to Cottage Hill (Elmhurst).
 In 1857, Healy purchased the Hill Cottage (a cottage in Cottage Hill) from Bryan, where Healy lived for next six years.
 This made him neighbors with Bryan during this period.
 Healy created a number of paintings of the Bryan family.
 He also partnered with Bryan in the founding of Graceland Cemetery.
 In addition, Bryan's daughter Jennie became a student of Healy's.
 On one occasion in 1860, Bryan purchased all the paintings Healy's entire inventory of Heale's painting gallery to and displayed the works in a hall that he owned on Dearborn Street.

 In Bryan's art collection were portraits which Henry Clay, Edward Everett, Henry Wadsworth Longfellow, Daniel Webster had posed for.
 Bryan also owned a collection of paintings of all presidents of the United States, many of which had been painted by Healy.
-Bryan gave his collection of presidential portraits to the Corcoran Gallery of Art.
+Bryan gifted his collection of presidential portraits to the Corcoran Gallery of Art.

 After Bryan's death, many of the paintings of Healy's that he still owned were passed on to his daughter Jennie.
 After her death in 1919, in 1920, Jennie Byrd's Payne's widowed husband, John Barton Payne, gave a collection of forty masterpieces to the State of Virginia, a gift valued at time at over $1 million.
 In this gift were several paintings Bryan commissioned from Healy.
 This gift, which was given by Payne alongside a financial gift of $100,000 for a museum to house the art, came with a stipulation that the state must match his gift.
 This was eventually done in 1932, and construction began on the Virginia Museum of Fine Arts.